- What is a Headless CMS?

 What is a Headless CMS?

-A headless CMS is a system that people have been familiar with for many years.
+A headless CMS is a content repository system that people have been familiar with for many years.
 It allows control of the contents of a website, and in contrast to the traditional CMS, it’s a perfect solution for the modern internet because there is no presentation layer and you can display the data on any device.
 But let’s start at the beginning of the CMS’s history to discover why and when the term headless CMS was born.
-Then we’ll discuss why it’s a valuable alternative that you should consider when delivering personalized content to your users.
+Then we’ll discuss why it’s a valuable alternative to the traditional CMS and why you should consider a headless approach when delivering personalized content to your users.

 CMS is short for Content Management System, a software application that allows websites to be managed easily by both technical and non-technical people.
 The main idea behind the CMS is separating the content layer from the presentation layer.
-The most popular solution of this type is Wordpress, which is mainly used for blogs as well as for online stores, informational websites, and more complex projects.
+The most popular solution of this type is Wordpress (which can also be used as a decoupled CMS), which is mainly used for blogs as well as for online stores, informational websites, and more complex projects.